 In the Lifetime of the Buddha

 The monkey was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis and tried to kill him three times.
-When the Buddha heard some disciples discussing how Devadatta could not keep his good reputation and popular support, he told them this story to let them know Devadatta also had short-lived success in the past.
+When the Buddha heard some disciples discussing how Devadatta could not keep his good reputation and popular support, he told them this story to let them know that Devadatta also had short-lived success in the past.

 The brother was an earlier birth of Ananda, one of the Buddha’s top disciples.